coolcomputery/Advent-of-Code-2020/README.md

         2   00:06:39  1240      0   00:08:40   764      0
         1   00:07:35   859      0   00:08:08   298      0
     * had to read other people's solutions
+NOTE: In every program I read from an input file called "IN.txt", but I don't have any such file in this repository: I copy the actual input from the Advent of Code website and paste into a file called "IN.txt" on my local computer.